 Factors like noise may cause points outside a surface boundary, beyond a guide.
 Any method for geometric reconstruction should be able to handle these artifacts.
-While our method is able to handle these points without breaking down, it can also identify the noise and reduce its impact on the result.
+While our method is able to handle these points without breaking down, it is preferable if it can also identify the noise and reduce its impact on the result.
 Because we incorporate guides to indicate preferable locations for boundary edges, we have an estimator for which regions are noisy.
-The guides partition the shape into components.
-Components that are very thin compared to the point distribution, are likely caused by noise (see Figure 11, region 5).
-These components are easily identified by comparing their area to the length of their guides.
+The guides partition the shape into components and components that are very thin compared to the point distribution, are likely caused by noise (see Figure 17(b), region 5).
+These components are easily identified by computing the Hausdorff distance between the guides and the remaining boundary of the component.